endurox-dev/endurox-docker/README.md

 like System V IPC shared semaphores and Posix Queues and Shared memory are fully name spaced away from base operating system.
 Thus it is effective way to perform lightweight isolation of your software from OS.

-This project is continuation for the "Getting Started Tutorial" user guide, where the programmed "banksv" binary is deployed in Docker.

-Enduro/X is configured by "provision" script and it uses common-configuration style configuration settings (in ini file).

 # Actions to take